ibm-cloud-docs/track-spend-with-cloudability/plan.md

 The Cloudability API key for the logged in user can be retrieved from the [cloudability account preferences](https://app.apptio.com/cloudability#/settings/preferences).
 Use the following steps to create your [API key](#x8051010){: term}:

-1. Log in to to your [Cloudability account](https://frontdoor.apptio.com/login/)).
+1. Log in to your [Cloudability account](https://frontdoor.apptio.com/login/)).
-2. Navigate to the `Settings` menu by clicking the profile icon in the upper right corner.
+2. Click the profile icon in the upper right corner to navigate to the `Settings` page.
 3. Select `Manage Profile`.
 4. Select the `Preferences` tab to reveal the Cloudability API on the right.
 5. If an API Key is not viewable, click `Enable Access` to reveal the API Key.
 6. Copy and securely store the API Key for the next step of [configuring the DA](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-deploy-cloud).

 Securely store your API Key in [{{site.data.keyword.cloud_notm}} Secrets Manager](/docs/secrets-manager?topic=secrets-manager-getting-started) as an arbitrary key.
-This makes it easier to rotate the API key and allows it to be referenced in [{{site.data.keyword.IBM}} Projects](/docs/secure-enterprise?topic=secure-enterprise-project-faqs#project-log-issue) without exposing the key in your DA configurations.
+Secrets Manager makes it easier to rotate the API key and allows it to be referenced in [{{site.data.keyword.IBM}} Projects](/docs/secure-enterprise?topic=secure-enterprise-project-faqs#project-log-issue) without exposing the key in your DA configurations.
 {: recommend}

 ## Configuring {{site.data.keyword.cloud_notm}} IAM permissions